 Acid-free primer

 The first component in your manicure is always a primer.
 Apply an acid-free primer to each nail with a nearly dry brush, allowing it to dry for around 40-60 seconds.
 It’s acceptable to work on an acid-free primer that hasn’t completely evaporated because it won’t fully evaporate.
-Only apply a base coat to the natural.
+After that you can apply a base coat to the natural nail.

 Acid primer